This post is no longer being updated. Review the latest recommendations on COVID-19 vaccine doses.

 Philadelphia has one of the highest rates of routine immunizations in the entire United States.
 Vaccines for measles and whooping cough and meningitis protect us every day.
 And many of those vaccines require a booster dose to make sure that we stay protected.

 The COVID vaccines are doing much of the same work as those other vaccines.
 They protect us from catching COVID-19, they keep it milder if we do catch it, and they keep people from dying.
 New research has shown that, over time, COVID vaccines might need a booster, too.

-Yes, this is confusing.
-Here’s a chart to help explain the situation.
-Check the column of the vaccine you got for recommendations on if you should get a booster dose or not.
+- In the first chart, check the column of the vaccine you got for recommendations on when you should get a booster dose.
 And if you haven’t gotten your vaccine yet, go get it today!